SamuelGabriel/sqlbpe/sqlbpe/README.md

 ## SQL BPE

-In this direcotyr you can find the main code to use BPE on SQL.
+In this directory you can find the main code to use BPE on SQL.

 The code works on the tokenized datasets from [text2sql-data](https://github.com/jkkummerfeld/text2sql-data).
 AST SQL first detokenizes the data, and then builds an AST with the help of sqlparse.